DotAlo27/DotAlo27/README.md

 ---

-> “Cybersecurity is not only a discipline, it is a mindset.”
+> “Cybersecurity is not only a discipline, but it is also a mindset.”

 Thank you for visiting my GitHub.
 If a repository helps your work, please consider leaving a star.